LIBDSCI350m-Fall25/group1/pages/dmp.md

 1. **Google Drive (working storage).**
    A shared Google Drive serves as the primary working environment for the project team.
 It follows a simple, documented folder structure:
-   - `/objects` – JPEG image files for all 21 objects
+   - `/Digital Objects` – JPEG image files for all 21 objects
-   - `/metadata` – the CollectionBuilder CSV, MAP, and data dictionary
+   - `/Metadata and Documentation` – the CollectionBuilder CSV, MAP, and data dictionary
-   - `/documentation` – project notes, planning documents, and assignment materials
+   - `/Meeting Notes` – project notes, planning documents, and assignment materials

    This structure makes it easier for team members to locate specific materials and ensures that working files remain organized.